 An Incubator kitchen is a certified commercial kitchen in which individuals or businesses prepare small-batch food products and meals.
 Vendors pay an hourly or daily rate to lease a space shared by others.
 While most kitchen rentals are set up in similar ways, they all have distinct differences.

 Like most kitchen rentals, a commissary allows food prep and storage.
-These facilities can cater specifically to food trucks and mobile food businesses, while others may be businesses that just rent out their kitchen space for some extra income.
+These facilities often cater specifically to food trucks and mobile food businesses, while others may be businesses that just rent out their kitchen space for some extra income.
 No real rules and guidelines.
 It can be quite chaotic.
-These kitchens may not offer support, resources or information about operating your business.
+These kitchens may not offer support, resources, or information about operating your business.

 Private Commercial Kitchen

 If you need access to specialized equipment or more time and space to work, a private kitchen might be the right fit for your cottage food or small-batch food business.
 In a private kitchen, you take on the whole lease yourself, meaning you have full access and don’t need to share the space with anyone else.
 These are excellent options for businesses with multiple food trucks or locations because you can use them as a central hub to prepare all your food before sending your trucks out or delivering to wholesale or retail locations.

 You also won’t have to worry about the kitchen being cluttered with equipment and ingredients you don’t need.
 On the other hand, renting kitchen space from a private business is much more expensive, and may not be an attainable option for small-batch startups or new food trucks.

 There are other spaces that have kitchens for rent that you can also consider.
 Churches, social clubs, schools, bed and breakfast establishments, and retirement communities all have kitchens.
 Like renting kitchen space from a restaurant, these non-traditional locations are a great way to save on your rent costs.
 A non-traditional kitchen won’t offer as many amenities as a shared-use or incubator kitchen.

 Answer the following questions when renting kitchen space